Skip to main content

 Range and Efficiency

 Efficiency matters more than battery size for daily driving costs.
-The Ford E-Transit consumes 272 Wh/km, compared to 342 Wh/km for the Mercedes eSprinter.
+The Ford E-Transit consumes 272 Wh/km, compared to 342 Wh/km for the Mercedes-Benz eSprinter.
 That means the Ford E-Transit uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.

 Which One Should You Choose?